Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current

 \subsection{Accuracy}

 We assess the accuracy of the acceleration methods by comparing the posterior distributions obtained using each method to those obtained with the standard method.
 For each parameter in each event, we compute the Jensen-Shannon Divergence (JSD) between the posterior distribution from an acceleration method and the standard method.
 The JSD is calculated with a base of 2, so it ranges from 0 to 1, with the unit of \textit{bits}.
 A JSD value of 0 indicates that the two posterior distributions are identical, while a value of 1 means that they are completely different, with no overlap in the result. {Ref.~\cite{Romero-Shaw:2020owr} points out that the \texttt{bilby} package produces posterior samples with $\leq 0.0015$ nat ($\approx 0.001$ bit) of statistical fluctuations.
 Based on this, we consider two sets of posterior samples identical when their JSD is less than $10^{-3}$.
 For two sets of samples with JSD above this threshold, it is possible to use importance sampling~\cite{Dax:2022pxd} to reweight the approximated posterior samples if they are not significantly biased.
 Therefore, we consider JSD at the order of $10^{-2}$ ``acceptable'' in this work. }

 The Jensen-Shannon Divergence (JSD) is shown in Fig.~\ref{fig:jsd}.
-For ROQ and MB, most parameters are estimated with decent accuracy, with typical JSD ranging from $10^{-3}$ to $10^{-2}$ bits.
-We observe that the error increases with SNR: {all acceleration methods fail to produce identical posterior samples in high-SNR scenarios, especially for spin-related parameters, polarization angle and the coalescence phase. } This means that the likelihood needs to be approximated with a higher accuracy in high SNR cases.
+For ROQ and MB, most parameters are estimated with good accuracy {under SNR of 100, with typical JSD below or slightly above $10^{-3}$ bits. } We observe that the error increases with SNR: {all acceleration methods fail to produce identical posterior samples in high-SNR scenarios, especially for spin-related parameters, polarization angle and the coalescence phase. } This means that the likelihood needs to be approximated with a higher accuracy in high SNR cases.